ocefpaf/2018-SciPy-python-packaging-tutorial/slides.md

 # Maintaining a package

->- the maintainer is not responsible updating, reviewing and merging PRs to the feedstock
+>- the maintainer is responsible updating, reviewing and merging PRs to the feedstock
->- some of those PRs will be automatic updates to `conda-forge`'s boilerplate CI configuration
+>- some of those PRs will be automatic making the maintainer life easier
->- in the near-future PRs updating the package will also be automatic, reducing the burden on the maintainer.

 # Hands on exercise!